NREL/alfalfa/README.md

 1. From a command prompt ```docker-compose up web```.
 1. Navigate to http://localhost/api/nav to verify that the Haystack implementation is running.
 1. Navigate to http://localhost to view web application.
 1. Navigate to http://localhost:9000 to view the minio file server.
-This is a local implementation of Amazon S3 for bulk file storage during development.
+The default login is "user" and "password" This is a local implementation of Amazon S3 for bulk file storage during development.
 1. Use ```Ctrl-C``` to stop the services.